shubhamchandak94/Spring/README.md

 -r bits/quality ratio if -q qvz used [default 8.0 lossless] -i Retain read IDs, if not specified fake ids will be generated during decompression -o Output file name
--w Working directory where temporary files are generated (should have sufficient space and write permissio n).
+-w Working directory where temporary files are generated (should have sufficient space and write permission).
 By default, it is the directory where the first fastq file is located.
 ```

 ##### Decompression - decompress compressed archive.